Transit FireNet Workflow for GCP¶

-Note that firewall instance nic2 is on the same subnet as FireNet gateway nic1 interface.
+Note that firewall instance nic2 is on the same subnet as the FireNet gateway nic1 interface.

 For Panorama managed firewalls, you need to prepare Panorama first and then launch a firewall.
-Check out Setup Panorama.
-When a VM-Series instance is launched and connected with Panorama, you need to apply a one time “commit and push” from the Panorama console to sync the firewall instance and Panorama.
+See Setup Panorama.
+When a VM-Series instance is launched and connected with Panorama, you need to apply a one time “commit and push” from the Panorama console to sync Panorama and the firewall instance.

 If VM-Series are individually managed and integrated with the Controller, you can still use Bootstrap to save initial configuration time.
-Export the first firewall’s configuration to bootstrap.xml, create an IAM role and Bootstrap bucket structure as indicated above, then launch additional firewalls with IAM role and the S3 bucket name to save the time of the firewall manual initial configuration.
+Export the first firewall’s configuration to bootstrap.xml, create an IAM role and Bootstrap bucket structure as indicated above, then launch additional firewalls with IAM role and the S3 bucket name.

 Follow Palo Alto Network (VM Series) GCP Example to launch VM Series firewall in GCP and for more details.

-This step is the alternative step to Step 8a.
+This is the alternative step to Step 2a.
 If you already launched the firewall (Check Point, Palo Alto Network or Fortinet) instance from AWS Console, you can still associate it with the FireNet gateway.

-Go to Aviatrix Controller’s console and navigate to Firewall Network -> Setup -> Step 7b and associate a firewall with right FireNet Gateway.
+In the Aviatrix Controller navigate to Firewall Network > Setup > Firewall > Step 2b and associate a firewall with a FireNet Gateway.

-Vendor integration programs RFC 1918 and non-RFC 1918 routes in firewall appliance.
+Vendor integration programs RFC 1918 and non-RFC 1918 routes in the firewall.

-- Go to Firewall Network -> Vendor Integration -> Select Firewall, fill in the details of your Firewall instance.
+- In the Aviatrix Controller, navigate to Firewall Network > Vendor Integration > Firewall.
+Select the firewall Vendor Type and fill in the details of your Firewall instance.

-After a firewall instance is launched, wait for 5 to 15 minutes for it to come up.
+After a firewall instance is launched, wait 5-15 minutes for it to become available.
 Time varies for each firewall vendor.
-In addition, please follow example configuration guides as below to build a simple policy on the firewall instance for a test validation that traffic is indeed being routed to firewall instance.
+In addition, please follow the example configuration guides as indicated below to build a simple policy on the firewall instance, to validate that traffic is indeed being routed to firewall instance.

 There are multiple ways to verify if Transit FireNet is configured properly: